rossme/sqhelp/README.md

 # SQHELP

-**sqhelp** is a simple app designed to help you practice SQL queries. sqhelp provides a user-friendly environment to create, execute, and validate SQL queries.
+**sqhelp** is a simple app designed to help users practice SQL queries. sqhelp provides exercises that let you create, execute, and validate SQL queries.

 ## How it Works